 2.0 COMMISSION OVERVIEW 2.1 Background Consistent Region Measure - (Passenger) Performance (CRM-P) is a key metric in ORR assessing Network Rail's delivery of passenger rail performance to customers during Control Period 6 (CP6), forming part of the CP6 Scorecards.
 CRM-P measures the minutes of Network Rail attributed delay to all passenger trains from incidents occurring within the Region normalised by the train kilometres travelled by passenger trains within that Region.
 The Freight Delivery Metric (FDM) was introduced as the regulatory performance output for freight in Control Period 5 (CP5).
 It was formally assessed in 2016 and scored a good level of confidence grading at a national level (A2).
 To reflect devolution, Network Rail developed the Freight Delivery Measure at route level to monitor a route's contribution to freight performance.
 The Freight Delivery Metric (FDM) measures the percentage of commercial freight services that arrive at planned destination within 15 minutes of their booked arrival time or with less than 15 minutes of Network Rail or passenger operator delay.
 The Freight Delivery Metric at a regional level (FDM-R) assigns 'FDM failures' to Network Rail Regions based on the Delay, Cancellation or Service Variation events affecting each qualifying train.
 ORR's Final Determination set baseline trajectories and regulatory minimum floors for CRM-P and FDM-R at a route level.
 Following the Putting Passengers First programme, these measures are now monitored at a Regional level.
 ORR monitors delivery against annual targets and regulatory floors set for each of Network Rail's five Regions, measuring a Region's contribution to performance and the relative performance between Regions.
-The rail industry uses both National FDM and FDM- R.This review will focus only on the FDM-R element 2.2 Business Objectives and The objective of the Independent Reporter review is to measure the Priorities system reliability and data accuracy of CRM-P and FDM-R. As new measures, and a key focus of ORR's monitoring of train performance, it is critical that Network Rail, ORR and rail industry stakeholders have assurance of the quality of the data and robustness of the measure.
+The rail industry uses both National FDM and FDM- R. This review will focus only on the FDM-R element Priorities system reliability and data accuracy of CRM-P and FDM-R. As new measures, and a key focus of ORR's monitoring of train performance, it is critical that Network Rail, ORR and rail industry stakeholders have assurance of the quality of the data and robustness of the measure.

-3 .0 SCOPE OF SERVICE AND DELIVERABLES 3.1 Key requirements The Reporter will be required to provide confidence grading; both an alpha (system reliability) and numeric (data accuracy) grading based on the most up to date dataset available during the commission (see Appendix 1).
-The Reporter will be required to review, comment and make recommendations on the: governance and methodology for transforming data from TRUST/PSS into CRM-P/FDM-R outputs, including the methodology employed to attribute delay and mileage data between Regions; reliability, quality, consistency, completeness and accuracy of reported data; and
+3 .0 SCOPE OF SERVICE AND DELIVERABLES

+3.1 Key requirements 3 .0 SCOPE OF SERVICE AND DELIVERABLES The Reporter will be required to provide confidence grading; both an alpha (system reliability) and numeric (data accuracy) grading based on the most up to date dataset available during the commission (see Appendix 1).
+The Reporter will be required to review, comment and make recommendations on the: governance and methodology for transforming data from TRUST/PSS into CRM-P/FDM-R outputs, including the methodology employed to attribute delay and mileage data between Regions; reliability, quality, corrected data.

+and